connorajersch/blink_detector/README.md

 ```

 Runnning pyinstaller with these parameters will output a single exe file to the /dist folder within the project directory.

-#### Running The Program
-Run the .exe file that you built or were provided.
-Click the green "Start Data Collection" button.
-A window showing the webcam feed should open, which includes text detailing the blink count.
-You can minimize this window if you prefer.
-Once you are ready to stop the data collection, click the red "Stop Data Collection" button.
-At this point, the collected data will be automatically uploaded to the linked dropbox.